marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 The work that is available reveals that the key Arabidopsis floral integrators are present as multiple copies in the *B.\ napus* genome, and that sequence variation exists both between different varieties and between homologues[@schiessl_capturing_2014; @mimida_terminal_1999].
 For *TFL1*, *FT*, and *SOC1*, sequence variation between copies has been related to functional differences between the copies, such as changes in expression pattern and different effects on plant phenotype[@guo_mutations_2014; @wang_promoter_2012; @zhang_transposon_2015; @franks_variation_2015; @sri_sequence_2015].
 However, although these studies have identified expression pattern differences between *B.\ napus* homologues of floral integrators, none have determined which copies exhibit expression consistent with the regulatory interactions identified in Arabidopsis.
-In addition, only in the case of *SOC1* homologues has the tissue specific expression of the different copies been assessed[@sri_sequence_2015].
+In addition, only in the case of *SOC1* homologues has the tissue-specific expression of the different copies been assessed[@sri_sequence_2015].
 This is of particular interest given results from Arabidopsis that suggest that duplicated regulatory networks will tend to diverge and form parallel networks that are distinct in terms of their spatiotemporal expression[@blanc_functional_2004].

 To investigate whether *B.\ napus* homologues of the floral integrators have diverged in *B.\ napus*, the expression profiles of these genes were assessed in the transcriptomic time series for the spring variety Westar.